garethgeorge/backrest/docs/src/docs/multihost.md

 ## Shared Repos

 Marking a repo as "shared" on the server causes its configuration to be automatically pushed to all authorized clients with the `Receive Shared Repos` permission.
+For a repo to be copied the client must both have the permission "Receive Shared Repos" on the host providing the repo, and must grant that host the "Receive Shared Repos" permission on the client as well (allowing the host to copy the repo into the client's config).
+The permission is required on both ends.

 To share a repo: